 The FEC within the specific school/college will review the faculty member's portfolio.
 This committee will then complete a written summation of the faculty member's strengths and recommendations for continuing career development.
+It may also vote to recommend that the faculty member undergo another post-tenure review process within two years to address a specific list of concerns identified by the FEC.

 This written summation will be shared with the faculty member and the faculty member may write a response to the FEC's summation.
-The FEC will\forward written summation and the faculty member's response (when provided) to the Provost when the process is completed.
+The FEC will_forward written summation and the faculty member's response (when provided) to the Provost when the process is completed.

 The review proceeds with a conversation between the faculty member and the Provost.
 The Provost may then submit a letter to the faculty members that includes additional written feedback and any additional recommendations for continuing career development.
 The Provost letter becomes an amendment to the FEC summation.
+If the FEC recommends that the faculty member undergo another post-tenure review within two years, then the Provost will work with that faculty member to generate a professional development plan to address the specific concerns identified by the FEC.